If you're business-minded with a talent for meeting targets and deadlines there are plenty of jobs in the sector to consider

-Starting salaries are in the region of £22,000 to £25,000.
 To be successful you'll need tenacity, excellent communication skills, initiative, good networking skills and the ability to think strategically.

 Discover what else you'll need to become a business development manager.

-As an economist you'll use theories and knowledge to provide specialist advice, by studying data and statistics and uncovering trends.
+You'll use theories and knowledge to provide specialist advice, by studying data and statistics and uncovering trends.
 You'll carry out research and collect large amounts of information, which will then be used to assess feasibility, produce forecasts of economic trends, determine the implications of your findings and recommend ways to improve efficiency.

 You'll advise economic consultancies, major companies, banks, financial institutions, higher education establishments and investment groups.

 Entry is possible with a degree in economics, or a joint degree of economics combined with:

 Find out what you could earn as an economist.

 Not all consultancy jobs confine you to a desk.
 To become an environmental consultant you'll need an honours degree in a subject such as environmental and earth sciences, environmental management, geology or hydrogeology.
 You'll also need sound business skills and commercial awareness.